arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 ### Set supervision in maintenance mode

+**Important**: Maintenance mode is supported from versions 3.3.8/3.2.14.

-It is required to disable _cluster_ supervision in order to upgrade your _cluster_.The following API calls will activate and de-activate the Maintenance mode of the Supervision job:
+It is required to disable _cluster_ supervision in order to upgrade your _cluster_.
+The following API calls will activate and de-activate the Maintenance mode of the Supervision job:

 You might use _curl_ to send the API call.